-KASH Tech is a growing IT Solutions and Services company specialized in BI and DATA analytics located its headquarters in Lake Mary, FL.
-In the BI space, they Partnered with Tibco IBI to provide service on WebFocus which is being used by both Private and Public Sector.
-When it comes to DATA, KASH Tech is specialized in iWay Omni-Gen products and now they are entering in to DATA Virtualization.
+KASH Tech is a growing IT Solutions Integrations company offering specialized services in Business Intelligence and DATA analytics.
+KASH Tech is headquartered in Lake Mary, FL and serving Clients across North America.
+Kash Tech partners with Best of Breed technology companies to deliver robust IT solutions across all industries.
+KASH Tech is a Premier Partner with TIBCO IBI to provide end-to-end services on their WebFOCUS and iWay/Omni-Gen technologies.
+These technologies are used by both Private and Public Sector organizations to address critical business needs.

-Announcement about our Partnership with Denodo to provide services on DATA Virtualization.
+KASH Tech Announces new strategic Partnership with Denodo to implement and support their Data Virtualization platform.

-KASH Tech, LLC and Denodo are pleased to announce a National Strategic Partnership, combining Denodo’s World Class Data Virtualization platform with KASH Tech’s leading edge consulting services and Onshore Development Support Model.
+KASH Tech, LLC and Denodo are pleased to announce a National Strategic Partnership, combining Denodo’s World Class Data Virtualization platform with KASH Tech’s leading edge strategic and tactical consulting services and Onshore Development Support Model.

 With technology playing an increasingly critical role in every aspect of business, companies recognize that they need to accelerate the development of digital solutions to ensure they remain competitive and efficient.
-With greater frequency data accessibility and quality are determining factors in the success of these new solutions, with traditional ETL being an obstacle to time-to-market and maintainability of these solutions.
-The KASH Tech-Denodo partnership brings together Denodo’s state-of-the-art data virtualization, artificial intelligence and machine learning together with KASH Tech’s broad technology experience and expertise to drive data democratization across the organization and support clients through successful transformations.
+With greater frequency data accessibility and quality are determining factors in the success of these new solutions and the business itself.
+Traditional technologies such as data warehousing and ETL are proving to be obstacles to time-to-market and maintainability of these integrated solutions.
+The KASH Tech-Denodo partnership brings together Denodo’s state-of-the-art data virtualization, artificial intelligence and machine learning together with KASH Tech’s broad technology experience and subject matter expertise to drive data democratization across the organization and support clients through the successful transformations to a Data as a Service Architecture.

 The KASH Tech-Denodo partnership is a powerful combination.
-Denodo’s understanding of hybrid/multicloud data management, augmented data integration and data fabric designs have made them a Leader in Gartner’s 2020 Magic Quadrant for Data-Integration tools.
-KASH Tech’s award-winning solution design and development efforts and their Voice of the Customer engagement methodology ensure an in-depth understanding of the business needs that will ensure successful implementation and user adoption.
+Denodo’s understanding of hybrid/multicloud data management, augmented data integration and data fabric design have made them a Leader in Gartner’s 2020 Magic Quadrant for Data-Integration tools.
+KASH Tech’s award-winning solution design and development efforts and their Voice of the Customer engagement methodology ensure an in-depth understanding of the business needs that will ensure successful implementation and enhanced user adoption.

 “Partnering with Denodo to deliver transformation for our clients will allow us to provide the very best technology, implementation and support portfolio strategies on which we will conceive, design and build the next generation of Decision Support solutions for our Clients,” said Kamesh Gopalan, KASH Tech CEO.
 “Together, working as one team, we will unlock the full potential of data accessibility and transformation and place our clients on the best path for success.”

-To Learn more about Denodo Data Virtualization, please attend our webinar next week.
+To Learn more about Denodo Data Virtualization, please join us for our ROI and Economic Value of Data Virtualization webinar next week.

-for KASH Tech and Denodo for a live conversation on ROI and the Economic Value of Data Virtualization. https://lnkd.in/dcQf5bq
+Register Now